Traveling with your Pet

 Some destinations do not accept digitally endorsed health certificates & therefore a prepaid overnight envelope is required for the USDA to mail you your Health Certificate (Varies by destination, please check ahead with the USDA prior to your appointment)

 We strongly recommend going on your airlines website and assure that you meet all of your airline’s requirements as they may differ from the destination requirements.
-Some airlines require health certificates while other do not so calling and checking in with them to understand their requirements before your appointment at the San Francisco SPCA can help us get you and your pet ready for travel
+Some airlines require health certificates while other do not so calling and checking in with them to understand their requirements before your appointment can help us get you and your pet ready for travel

 Emotional Support Animals vs Service Animals